alphagov/verify-eidas-trust-anchor/README.md

-Verify eIDAS Trust Anchor Generator
+Verify eIDAS Trust Anchor Generator and Connector Metadata Signer
 ===================================

 [![Build Status](https://travis-ci.org/alphagov/verify-eidas-trust-anchor.svg?branch=master)](https://travis-ci.org/alphagov/verify-eidas-trust-anchor)

+### About Trust Anchor
 [European identity schemes](https://ec.europa.eu/digital-single-market/en/e-identification) each have unique metadata containing their identity providers and public keys.
 Every metadata file is signed with a country-specific key which allows metadata consumers to trust its authenticity.

 We collect certificates for connected European countries into one place and sign them all together with a Verify key.